peconomi/starter-academic/content/authors/admin/_index.md

 My other stream of research focuses on the influence of superstar multinational enterprises on small open economies.
 Prior to Ph.D., I performed policy research in Ireland as macroeconomic RA at the Economic and Social Research Institute.

-**Beginning in Fall 2024, I will be joining the Department of Economics at Texas Tech University as an Assistant Professor**
+**Beginning in Fall 2024, I will be joining the Department of Economics at Texas Tech University as an Assistant Professor.**

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv_feb_24.pdf" "newtab" >}}CV{{< /staticref >}}.